 Complete your Blue Mountains adventure with afternoon tea at the Hydro Majestic Hotel.
 Nestled amid breathtaking scenery, this experience promises a touch of luxury amidst nature's wonders.

-Embrace the hidden gems, and let the city reveal its secrets through the eyes of a true Sydney-sider.
+As you explore Sydney, consider these local tips for an unforgettable experience.
+Sydney has even more to offer in addition to its well-known attractions.
+Embrace the hidden gems, and let the city reveal its secrets through the eyes of a Sydney-sider.